 Aloe vera is higher in both nutrients and antioxidants and even food peels are a lot better.
 In fact you’d do much better by simply putting pomegranate juice on your face as this is extremely high in antioxidants; a pomegranate scores 10,000 on the ORAC scale.
 Grapeseed oil and sea buckthorn oil are rich in vitamin E and vitamin A respectively.

-Cucumbers may have good antibacterial activity but I still recommend picking honey, precisely because of the lack of research.
+Cucumbers may have good antibacterial activity but I still recommend picking honey, or blue light devices if you’re wealthy, precisely because of the lack of research.
 There are dozens of studies showing that honey is strongly damaging to a wide variety of bacteria, whereas we only have one study showing that cucumber is damaging to some.

 It is entirely possible that cucumbers are just as damaging to p.acnes, but because we have no way of telling it is best to stick to honey.